CSE370HCI/react-starter-tutorial/part14.md

     ```
     and then create an if statement.
 If true, the user has permission, if false, we need to request it.

-2. If the user does have permission, we can let use `loadNotesFromDatabase();` like before.
+2. If the user does have permission, we can use `loadNotesFromDatabase();` like before.
 3. If the user does not have permission, we'll need an extra line
     ```
     ActivityCompat.requestPermissions(MainActivity.this,